 In addition to a Personal Assistant, you are allowed up to four guests to camp with you in the Accessible Campsite.
 Please advise of your numbers on the Accessible Application Form so we can accommodate your group.

-Please let us know if you would like to pitch your live-in vehicle in the Accessible Live-In Vehicle Field on the Access Application Form.
-Please note, there are no accessible sanitation facilities in the Live-In Vehicle Field.
+If you would like to pitch your live-in vehicle (i.e. campervan or caravan) in the Accessible Live-In Vehicle area, please let us know on the Access Application Form.

 You will need to buy a Live-In Vehicle User Ticket for each member of your party, as well as a Live-In Vehicle Pitch Ticket for your vehicle from our ticket page.